MrBananaPants/StarTracker/README.md

 - The app is still under development and not complete.
 - The current language is Dutch but it will be translated to English in the future once it's done.
--It's also my first app I've ever programmed so it's far from perfect.
+- It's also my first app I've ever programmed so it's far from perfect.